rage/programming-23/data/part-10/2-access-modifiers.md

 ## Protected traits

 Many object oriented programming languages have a feature, usually a special keyword, for _protecting_ traits.
-This means that a trait should be hidden from the clients of a class, but kept accessible to its subclasses.
+This means that a trait should be hidden from the clients of the class, but kept accessible to its subclasses.
 Python in general abhors keywords, so no such feature is directly available in Python.
 Instead, there is a _convention_ of marking protected traits in a certain way.

 Remember, a trait can be hidden by prefixing its name with two underscores:

 ```python
 def __init__(self):
     self.__notes = []
 ```

 The agreed convention to _protect_ a trait is to prefix the name with a _single_ underscore.
 Now, this is _just_ a convention.
 Nothing prevents a programmer from breaking the convention, but it is considered a bad programming practice.

 ```python
 def __init__(self):
     self._notes = []
 ```

 Below we have the entire Notebook example, with protected `_notes` instead of private `__notes`: